 DFF | Cross-council Committee comprises representatives from all five research councils and coordinates the handling procedure for applications that fall in between the councils' delimitations.
-The cross-council committee also funds applications that are considered to be truly cross-council (see section 6.4, as well as applications to Sapere Aude: DFF-Starting Grant and Non-university Research Education (PhD).
+The cross-council committee also funds applications that are considered to be truly cross-council (see section 6.4.